 A Brief History of the Case: Flynn v.
 Brown

-In the joint pre-trial statement, the father requested joint legal decision making authority.
+In the joint pretrial statement, the father requested joint legal decision-making authority.
 Mother objected.
 After a three-day trial, the trial court judge concluded that the father did not molest the parties’ daughter.
 The mother saw a “hickey” on their daughter’s neck.
 When the child was asked what happened, she responded that her father had kissed her neck and the mother jumped to the conclusion the father had molested their daughter.
 From this point forward, the mother interpreted everything the child said as indicative of sexual behavior or a sign she had been molested.
-The family court judge found that the the mother’s responses to the child held shape the child’s statements.
+The family court judge found that the mother’s responses to the child held to shape the child’s statements.

 The court concluded the mother’s insistence that she retain sole legal decision that the father’s parenting time should be discontinued stemmed from an unhealthy mistrust of the father, which was not in the child’s best interests.
 The family court judge also noted in its findings that the mother had overstated evidence in support of her allegations.
 In some instances, even presenting testimony that was not truthful.
 It appeared to the Court that the mother convinced herself that the father was a danger to the child and, as a result, adopted an “end justifies the means” approach to the case and accompanying proceedings.

 Arguments on Appeal: Flynn v.
 Brown